j-smith05/CS-221/doubleLinkedList/README.txt

 and setting elements.
 It also keeps track of the list’s size and updates a modCount value so the iterator can detect when the list has been changed illegally during iteration.

-The program also includes an inner class called DLLIterator, which implements a full ListIterator.
+The program also includes a private inner class called DLLIterator, which implements a full ListIterator.
 This iterator can move forward and backward, add new elements at its current position, remove the last element it returned, and update elements.
 To do this correctly, it keeps track of its current position using pointers like nextNode and lastReturnedNode, and it checks modCount to make sure the